phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Memory Subsystem Tests  pts/memory
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the memory sub-system.

+#### Multi-Core/Multi-Threaded Workloads In Pts  pts/multicore
+This is a collection of test profiles that have been detected to be CPU multi-threaded capable.

 #### Network Subsystem Tests  pts/network
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the network sub-system.